Speed limiter: Fixed

 In European markets, General Motors Europe sometimes allow certain high-powered Opel or Vauxhall cars to exceed the 250 km/h mark, whereas their Cadillacs do not.
 The Chrysler 300C SRT8 is limited to 270 km/h.

 Most Japanese domestic market vehicles are limited to 180 km/h.
 The limit for kei cars is 140 km/h.
-These limits are self imposed through the Japan Automobile Manufacturers Association and is not a legal requirement.
+These limits are self-imposed through the Japan Automobile Manufacturers Association and are not a legal requirement.

-BMW, Benz and others have entered into a gentlemen's agreement to a limit of 250 km/h, but may 'unhook' their speed limited cars in Europe, and Benz will provide some vehicles in the U.S. without limiters for an additional price.
+BMW, Mercedes-Benz, and others have entered into a gentlemen's agreement to a limit of 250 km/h, but may 'unhook' their speed limited cars in Europe, and Mercedes-Benz will provide some vehicles in the U.S. without limiters for an additional price.
 There are also third-party companies who will re-flash vehicle computers with new software which will remove the speed limits and improve overall performance.

+All Dodge Challenger and Charger models from the 2015 model year and up received a security update in June 2021 that allows you to set a security code so that if you type the incorrect code, the RPM is limited to idle speed (3 hp, 2 mph and 66 lb.ft of torque) to deter thieves.

-Many small and medium-sized commercial vehicles are now routinely fitted with speed limiters as a manufacturer option, with a mind towards reducing fuel bills, maintenance costs and insurance premiums, as well as discouraging employees from abusing company vehicles, in addition to curbing speeding fines and bad publicity.
+Many small and medium-sized commercial vehicles are now routinely fitted with speed limiters as a manufacturer option, with a mind towards reducing fuel bills, maintenance costs, insurance premiums, discouraging employees from abusing company vehicles, and curbing speeding fines and bad publicity.
 These limiters are often set considerably lower than for passenger cars, typically at 56, 62, 68 or 70 mph in the UK, with options for 75 and 81 km/h listed in countries where these speeds are legal.
 Often the fitting of a limiter is combined with a small warning sticker on the rear of the vehicle, stating its maximum speed, to discourage drivers who may themselves be delayed by having to follow it from tailgating or other aggressive driving intended to intimidate the lead driver into accelerating.